-Relationship with ASQC11
+Relationship with ASQM 1

 - 3. [Deleted by the AUASB.
-Refer Aus 3.1] - Aus 3.1 Quality control systems, policies and procedures are the responsibility of the firm.
-ASQC 1 applies to firms of assurance practitioners in respect of a firm's agreed-upon procedures engagements.
-The provisions of this ASRS regarding quality control at the level of individual agreed-upon procedures engagements are premised on the basis that the firm is subject to ASQC 1 or requirements that are at least as demanding.
+Refer Aus 3.1] - Aus 3.1 The system of quality management and policies or procedures are the responsibility of the firm.
+ASQM 1 applies to firms in respect of a firm's agreed-upon procedures engagements.
+The provisions of this ASRS regarding quality management at the level of individual agreed-upon procedures engagements are premised on the basis that the firm is subject to ASQM 1 or requirements that are at least as demanding.
 (Ref: Para.
 A3-A8)